ihrskyfish/just_to_save/_test_folder/environment/readme.md

 need a  way to quickly run a function how to dynamatically exec  a  code in  a js function to change a local variable

+this autojs's version can not support  "class syntax"